telus/tds-core/guide/README.md

   </div>
   <div>
     <p>
-      <strong>As of April 2020, the TELUS Design System will be maintained with reduced capacity until further notice.</strong>
-      Full details are available on the <a href="https://telusdigital.slack.com/archives/C02B5E4AC/p1587147916343700">TELUS Slack</a>.
+      The TELUS Design System is undergoing changes to better reflect the evolution of the TELUS Brand.
+We’re making improvements to our visual language and technologies to support the growing needs of our team members.
+We appreciate your patience during this transition and share your excitement for what’s to come!
     </p>
     <p>
-      Please see our <a href="/contact.html">contact us</a> page for more information on how to get support.
+      In the mean time, keep creating awesome and cohesive digital customer experiences with the available TDS components, as well as sharing and collaborating UI patterns with the community.
     </p>
     <p style="margin-bottom: 0;">
-      At this time, we highly encourage teams to use existing TDS components, and continue sharing UI patterns to drive consistent digital customer experiences.
+  <a href="/contact.html">Contact us</a> for more information on how to get support.
+And <a href="https://telusdigital.slack.com/archives/C2WK9TP5F">join our TELUS Slack channel</a> for updates.
     </p>
   </div>
 </div>